-For most people, coughing remains nothing more than a common annoyance that may elicit a few neighboring head turns in a movie theater.
-No one wants to be the sick person, disturbing the sermon, study hall or yoga class, but we accept it and move on without a second thought.
+For most adults and kids, coughing remains nothing more than a common annoyance that may elicit a few neighboring head turns in a movie theater.
+No one wants to be the sick person, disturbing study hall or yoga class, but we deal with it and move on without a second thought.
+Yet chronic cough is treatable with proper diagnosis.

 Not only do chronic cough sufferers lose sleep and miss work, but they endure exhaustion, frustration, embarrassment and frequent doctor’s visits.
 Therefore, chronic cough requires a closer look.